 The trouble with creators is they only get their energy from the new stuff.

-But that means they don’t get energy from the essential, but let’s face it duller, day to day stuff that also needs done to keep businesses going.
+But that means they don’t get energy from the essential, but let’s face it duller, day-to-day stuff that keeps businesses going.

 Your culture has to find the right balance between operations mode and creative mode.
 Operations mode keeps the business engine going.
 Creative mode helps you find breakthrough ideas to steer the business in a new direction.

 As per our generate more creative thinking ideas article, your culture needs to help people understand the differences between these 2 modes.